johnbillion/wp-json-schemas/readme.md

 ### Enums

-String enum schemas are used for values of some object properties:
+String enum schemas are used for values of several object properties:

 * `WP_Comment_Status_Name`
 * `WP_Comment_Type_Name`